 Footwear Labels

-The upper material, outer sole, and inside lining of the shoe must be correctly labelled.
-You can use written instructions to specify the materials or use a graphical representation of the shoe.
+You must correctly label the upper material, outer sole, and inside lining of the shoe, per Annex I. You can use written instructions to specify the materials or use a graphical representation of the shoe.

 - Leather